psirusteam/Chapter9HHS/03DescriptiveParameters.Rmd

 # Descriptive parameters

-The most frequent analysis of complex household survey data consists in estimating some descriptive population parameters for a range of survey variables.
-Such *descriptive analysis* generally involve estimating frequencies, proportions, means, and totals.
-But other target parameters such as selected quantiles of numeric variables, poverty and inequality measures, and a range of indicators such as those required for monitoring the Sustainable Development Goals are becoming part of regular set of estimates needed from household sample surveys.
+As stated before, household surveys also play a critical role in tracking progress toward global objectives, such as the **Sustainable Development Goals (SDGs)**.
+For this purpose, descriptive analyses often include a range of specialized indicators designed to monitor outcomes like access to education, health services, and economic opportunities.
+These indicators are derived from the survey data and are essential for policymakers and organizations aiming to achieve sustainable development targets.

+Descriptive parameters are the most commonly analyzed outputs from household survey data.
+These analyses focus on summarizing key characteristics of the population by estimating values for a variety of survey variables.
+The goal is to provide clear and meaningful insights into the population using data collected from a representative sample.

+The most basic and frequently estimated parameters include **frequencies**, **proportions**, **means**, and **totals**.
+Means and totals provide average and cumulative values, respectively, which are useful for understanding population-level behaviors and trends.
+Frequencies can show the number of households/people in a specific category (e.g. number of poor people), while proportions can represent the share of households/people meeting a particular condition (e.g. poverty rate).

+In recent years, the scope of descriptive analysis has expanded beyond these basic parameters.
+Analysts now estimate more complex metrics, such as **quantiles** of numeric variables, which help describe the distribution of values (e.g., the median income of households).
+Other widely used metrics include measures of **poverty** and **inequality**, which are crucial for understanding economic disparities and informing policy decisions (e.g. FGT and Gini indicators).

-## Frequencies
+## Frequencies and proportions

-### Point Estimation

-The accurate estimation of absolute sizes and proportions in household surveys is essential for obtaining representative data that reflects the demographic and socioeconomic reality of a population.
-These figures serve as the basis for public policy decision-making, resource allocation, and the design of social programs.
+One of the most fundamental tasks in household survey analysis is estimating the number of people (size) or households in specific categories, as well as the proportions they represent within the population.
+These estimates are crucial because they provide a snapshot of the demographic and socioeconomic reality of a population.
+Policymakers and planners use this information to make decisions about resource allocation, public policy design, and the development of social programs.

-The ability to understand the distribution of specific categories, such as poverty status, employment status, education level, among others, provides valuable information to address inequalities and promote equitable development.
+For example, understanding how many people live below the poverty line, how many are employed, or how many have completed a certain level of education provides valuable insights.
+These insights help address inequalities, support the design of targeted interventions, and promote equitable development across communities.
+The ability to understand the distribution of specific categories provides valuable information to address inequalities and promote equitable development.

-### Size Estimates

-In this section, the processes for estimating categorical variables will be carried out.
-First, one of the most important parameters is the size of a population, which represents the cardinality of that set; in other words, the total number of individuals that comprise it.
-In terms of notation, the population size is estimated as follows:
+To estimate the size of a population or subpopulation, analysts focus on categorical variables, which divide the population into distinct groups.
+For example, categories could represent different poverty levels, employment statuses, or education levels.
+The size of a population refers to the total number of individuals or households in the survey data who fall into a specific category.
+Population size estimates are calculated by combining the information collected from survey samples with **weights**.
+These weights indicate how many people or households each surveyed unit represents in the broader population.
+A sampling estimator of a population size is given by the following expression:

 $$
 \widehat{N} = \sum_{h=1}^{H} \sum_{i \in s_{1h}} \sum_{k \in s_{hi}} w_{hik}